 Please also sign the petition

 There is also a Welsh equivalent for the Senedd https://petitions.senedd.wales/petitions/244442

 This Campaign is supported by: British Mountaineering Council, Mountain Training, Institute for Outdoor Learning, Outdoor Education Advisors Panel, Outdoor Council, UK Outdoors

 Join the conversation

-Engage on social media by searching for #SaveOutdoorEd and liking / sharing / retweeting any relevant posts.
+Engage on social media by searching for #SaveOutdoorEd and #muddypuddlechallenge and liking / sharing / retweeting any relevant posts.
 Tag in your MP and add in #myoutdoormemory including memories of school residentials or running them as an adult.